-Our disclosure controls and procedures and internal control over financial reporting are designed to reasonably ensure that designed control objectives are achieved Our management recognizes that any control system, no matter how well designed and operated, is based upon certain judgments and assumptions and cannot provide absolute assurance that its objectives will be met.
-Similarly, an evaluation of controls cannot provide absolute assurance that all control issues and instances of fraud, if any, have been detected.
+Our disclosure controls and procedures and internal control over financial reporting are designed to reasonably ensure that designed control objectives are achieved.
+Our management recognizes that any control system, no matter how well designed and operated, is based upon certain judgments and assumptions and cannot provide absolute assurance that its objectives will be met.
+Similarly, an evaluation of controls cannot provide absolute assurance that misstatements due to error or fraud will not occur or that all control issues and instances of fraud, if any, have been detected.